koendv/bmp/README.md

 -   xtensa architecture, not arm
 -   wifi and bluetooth built-in
 -   runs micropython on top of FreeRTOS
--   8 Mbyte PSRAM on the board, but micropython is limited to 4 Mbyte.
 -   No native usb.
 The usb connection is a usb-serial converter, connected to processor uart0.
+-   abundant memory and flash (8 Mbyte PSRAM, 4 Mbyte flash)
+-   bit-banging gpio pins *slow*
+-   for projects where price is more important than performance
 -   [Porting notes](https://github.com/koendv/micropython/tree/devel/ports/esp32/boards/ESP32_WROVER)

 ## Test results